oracle-livelabs/developer/oracle-ai-for-sustainable-dev/intro/intro.md

 * Provision an Oracle Autonomous Database
 * Create a database user with appropriate privileges, tables, PL/SQL functions (optionally using JavaScript or Java) that use the DMBS_CLOUD package to access various OCI AI services
 * Setup OCI configuration for optional access to OCI AI services from outside the database
-* Use Oracle OCI AI services including Vision AI, Speech AI, Language AI, and Gen AI in a different ways including the Oracle Database to achieve an optimal architectural solution
+* Use Oracle OCI AI services including Vision AI, Speech AI, Language AI, and Gen AI in a number of different ways including the Oracle Database to achieve an optimal architectural solution
 * Use Oracle advanced text search features to query AI results
 * Exercise the functionality in previous labs from an XR (Augmented/Mixed Reality) headset thus encompassing further use cases
 * Deploy Your Own Chat GPT Model On OCI